chroma-core/chroma/rust/wal3/README.md

 0. The writer is initialized with a set of options.
 This includes the object store to write to, the number of shards to write, and any other configuration such as throttling.
 1. The writer reads the existing manifest.
-If there is no manifest, it creates a new MANIFEST.0
+If there is no manifest, it creates a new initial manifest and writes it to the object store.
 2. A client calls `writer.append` with a stream ID and a message.
 The writer checks to see if the stream is open and then adds the work to the shard manager.
 3. If there is sufficient work available or sufficient time has passed and there is a shard that